 The Horse Creek Farmer-Led Watershed Council is a group of farmers working together to improve soil and water conservation within the Horse Creek watershed.
 The council was established 2013.
 The Horse Creek watershed is approximately 76 square miles in size and is located mostly in Polk County as well as part of St. Croix County.

 Our mission is to help producers to adopt best management practices dedicated to protecting water quality and improving soil health.

-To promote farmer learning, council members organize events such as workshops, field days, and seminars.
+In order to promote farmer learning, council members organize events such as workshops, field days, and seminars.